 From The Atlantic comes an investigation looking at the rising trend of Occupational Certifications, and the decline of the traditional university degree.
 Find it here.

 HEPC Director Jim Shon has recently conducted an analysis of the current Collective Bargaining Agreement for seeking how much decision making power it gives to schools and personnel.
-Check out the analysis HEPC Analysis of School Empowerment in CBAs.
+HEPC’s Analysis of CBAs RE; School Empowerment

 In 2002, HEPC conducted an analysis of Hawaii BOR policies when it comes to school empowerment.
 After revisiting them, we have found them to be still applicable to many of today’s policies.
 Take a look!
 HEPC- Analyzing BOE Policies RE School Empowerment